 Toronto Blue Jays vs. Baltimore Orioles

-The Toronto Blue Jays look to continue their dominance over the Baltimore Orioles on Wednesday.
-The Blue Jays are -170 favorites over the Orioles with an over/under run total set at 8.
+The Toronto Blue Jays and the Baltimore Orioles meet for the rubber match of their three game series on Thursday in Toronto.
+The Blue Jays are -165 favorites over the Orioles with an over/under run total set at 9.5.

-Toronto is 9-3 in their last 12 games against a team with a losing record, 2-5 in their last seven home games, and 2-7 in Romero’s last nine starts against a team with a losing record.
-Baltimore is 4-10 in their last 14 games following a loss, 1-5 in their last six road games against a team with a losing home record, and 7-2 in Arrieta’s last nine starts.
-Toronto is 4-1 in Romero’s last five starts against Baltimore.
+Toronto is 9-3 in their last 12 games against a right handed starter, 6-2 in their last eight against a team with a losing record, and 4-0 in Villanueva’s last four starts against a team with a losing record.
+Baltimore is 6-15 in their last 21 games against a right handed starter, 7-20 in their last 27 games overall, and 2-11 in Bergesen’s last 13 starts.
+Baltimore is 14-42 in their last 56 games in Toronto.

 While there wasn’t a ton of scoring in game two, look for plenty in this one as it goes over the total.
 Take over the 9.5 run total.